ChatTriggers/ChatTriggers/CONTRIBUTING.md

   Gradle panel on the right hand side of your workspace.
 ![refresh gradle](https://i.imgur.com/QoqEX4h.png)

+Make sure to change back to MC version 1.8.9 before pushing or making pull requests.

 Everything should now be set up and ready to open pull requests.